State Grid Corporation of China: History

 As of 2024, SGCC is the world's largest energy utility company.
 SGCC is the third biggest company in the world (as measured by revenues) in the 2023 Fortune Global 500.
 It operates almost all of China's energy transmission network.

 Overseas investments

 In 2008, State Grid general manager Liu Zhenya created State Grid International Development Company to oversee State Grid's foreign investments.
 In 2012, this subsidiary was placed directly under the State Grid holding company.

 By 2019, State Grid had ten overseas offices and agreements with partners in the United States, Germany, and with international non-governmental organizations for projects including developing new smart grid technology.

-As of 2021, State Grid had part ownership of, or operated, electricity assets in Brazil, Italy, Portugal, Austra, Greece, Australia, Georgia, Oman, and the Philippines.
+As of 2021, State Grid had part ownership of, or operated, electricity assets in Brazil, Italy, Portugal, Greece, Australia, Georgia, Oman, and the Philippines.
 It had built or upgraded electricity assets in more than 30 Asian, African, and Latin American countries.
 State Grid had also exported more equipment to more than 70 countries.